dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 4. The chance of something equals 100% minus the chance of the opposite thing.

 5. The chance that two things will both happen equals the chance that the first will happen, multiplied the <i>conditional</i> chance that the second will happen given that the first has happened.
 This is the <i>multiplication rule</i>.

+6. Two things are <i>independent</i> if the chances for the second one stay the same no matter how the first one turns out.

+7. If two things are independent, the chance that both will happen equals the product of their unconditional chances.
+This is a special case of the multiplication rule.